Wakayama Weather

 Top Things to Do:

-2. Wakayama Festival is celebrated at Kishu Toshogu Shrine, from which participants carrying a portable shrine rush down 108 steep steps, and then parade through the Wakayamaura area while beating taiko drums or waving naginata swords.
+2. Wakayama Festival is celebrated at Kishu Toshogu Shrine on the second Sunday in May, when participants carrying a portable shrine go down 108 steep steps, and then parade through the Wakayamaura area while beating taiko drums or waving naginata swords.

 Dressing Code: choose breathable clothing, such as short-sleeve or tank tops in cotton or linen fabrics and loose shorts or capris.
-Considering indoor places are well-cooled by air conditioning, bring along light sun clothing.
-Rain gear and sun-protective items are necessities.
+Considering that indoor places are well-cooled by air conditioning, bring along a light coat, which can also be used for sun protection.
+Rain gear and other sun-protective items are necessities.

 Seasonal Highlights:

-1. Summer is the best time to enjoy beaches and water activities like surfing and diving.
+1. Summer is the best time to enjoy water activities like surfing and diving.
 Beaches in Shirahama and Kushimoto are highly recommended.

 3. Nachi Fire Festival is held on July 14 near the Kumano Nachi Taisha Shrine and Nachi Falls, where torch bearers sing the chant to pray for harvest and safety.

-Weather: Hot weather tends to linger until early to mid-September, and the temperature gradually drops to an average of 10-15℃ (50-59℉) in November.
-Typhoons are more likely to occur in September, the second rainiest month over the year.
-October and November get more stable and the rainfall decreases a lot.
+Weather: Hot weather tends to linger till early to mid-September, and daytime temperature gradually drops to roughly 15℃ (59℉) by late November.
+Typhoons are more likely to occur in September, bringing a lot of rainfall.
+October and November weather gets more stable and the rainfall decreases a lot.

 Clothes: In September, short-sleeved shirts and shorts are advised.
 Due to high UV index of 8-10, sun hats and sunglasses are still needed.
 From October to mid-November, choose thicker clothes like long-sleeved T-shirts, cardigans and jeans.
 In late November, sweaters, thick jackets and light-fleece sweatpants are more suitable.
 Also, pack comfy walking shoes and raingear.

-Travel Recommendations: Colorful fall leaves appear in sites like Kongobuji Temple, Nishi-no-Maru Teien Garden and Koya-Ryujin Skyline.
-Another unmissable event is Benkei Festival held in Tanabe City, including traditional theatrical performances and an evening firework display.
+Travel Recommendations: Colorful fall leaves appear in sites like Kongobuji Temple and Koya-Ryujin Skyline from late October to early November, Nishi-no-Maru Teien Garden from late November to early December.
+Another unmissable event is Benkei Festival held in Tanabe City on the first Friday and Saturday in October, including traditional theatrical performances and an evening firework display.

-Weather: Temperatures in December start to fall, reach the annual minimum of around 0℃ (32℉) in January, and increase slightly in February.
-Thus, winter in Wakayama is not bitterly cold, so you don’t feel too uncomfortable.
-Plus, it is the driest season with the smallest precipitation.
+Weather: December is getting colder and colder, and January sees the annual lowest at 0℃ (32℉) or so, but temperatures rebound slightly in February.
+Thus, winter in Wakayama is not bitterly cold.
+Plus, it is the driest season with the smallest precipitation of the year.

-Clothes: Wear woolen sweaters, down jackets, fleece-lined pants and snow boots, plus winter accessories such as thick hats, gloves, scarves and heating pads.
+Clothes: Wear woolen sweaters, down jackets, fleece-lined pants and hiking shoes, plus winter accessories such as knitted hat, scarf and heating pads.

 Travel Highlights: